nm-z/Coilgen-V3/README.md

 ```

 ## 12. Resonant Frequency Estimation

 Coilgen V3 includes a feature for estimating the resonant frequency of the designed coil pattern.
-This feature uses a linear model to estimate the frequency based on the coil design parameters.
+This feature uses a linear regression model based on actual measurement data to estimate the frequency based on the coil design parameters.

-### Linear Model
+### Linear Regression Model

-The linear model used for resonant frequency estimation is as follows:
+The linear regression model used for resonant frequency estimation was derived from real-world measurements of various coil designs.
+The model is as follows:

 f = −0.9962700648151179 × L + 11.897391483473740

-where f is the estimated resonant frequency and L is the coil design parameter.
+where f is the estimated resonant frequency and L is the coil design parameter (typically related to the trace length).

+This empirical model provides a good approximation of the resonant frequency for a wide range of coil designs within the scope of Coilgen V3's capabilities.

 ### Example Data

-The following table shows example data for the resonant frequency estimation feature:
+The following table shows some of the measurement data used to develop the linear regression model:

 | Trace Length (µm) | Frequency (MHz) |
 |-------------------|-----------------|